-Here are five common treatment options for women who have polycystic ovary syndrome and insulin resistance.
+Here are six treatment options for women who have PCOS and insulin resistance.

 Any exercise is beneficial, for a multitude of reasons.
 However, you may need to increase the intensity of your exercise to get the desired effect.
 A recent study reported that intense aerobic exercise for 30 minutes at least 5 times a week improves insulin sensitivity.
 Women who exercised less or not at all didn't have an improvement in insulin sensitivity.
 Of course, we strongly recommend you consult with your physician before starting any exercise program.